QubicRU/Bridge-Qubic---Solana/README.md

 ●
 ‬‭ Deployment:‬‭ Deploying the bridge to both Qubic and‬‭ Solana mainnets, with coordinated support‬ for testnet and production rollout.‬

 ‭

-‭
-# 2. Блок-схема архитектуры моста Qubic ↔ Solana:
+# 2. Qubic ↔ Solana bridge architecture block diagram:

-Пользователь → кошельки и смарт-контракты (Qubic / Solana)
+User → Wallets and Smart Contracts (Qubic / Solana)

-Мониторинг событий → Релейеры / Валидаторы
+Event Monitoring → Relayers / Validators

-Центральная база и система мониторинга фиксируют все транзакции.
+The central database and monitoring system records all transactions.

 ‭<img width="501" height="349" alt="Снимок экрана 2025-09-25 в 15 09 23" src="https://github.com/user-attachments/assets/700c89e4-962a-4f6a-9da0-fe2d7a34479d" />

+---
 ## Liquidity Pool Model

-Как работает:
-На обеих сетях заранее создаются ликвидити-пулы (Qubic ↔ wQubic).
-Пользователь кладёт токен в пул одной сети и мгновенно получает эквивалент из пула другой сети.
-Баланс поддерживается за счёт автоматического ребалансинга и комиссий.

-Плюсы:
-- Мгновенные переводы без ожидания верификации.
-- Удобнее для пользователей с точки зрения UX.
-- Возможность вознаграждать провайдеров ликвидности комиссиями.

-Минусы:
-- Требует постоянной поддержки ликвидности в пулах.
-- Риск дефицита ликвидности при больших перекосах.
-- Более сложное управление резервами.
+How it works:
+Liquidity pools are created in advance on both networks (Qubic ↔ wQubic).
+A user deposits a token into a pool on one network and instantly receives the equivalent from a pool on the other network.
+The balance is maintained through automatic rebalancing and fees.

+Pros:
+- Instant transfers with no verification wait.
+- More user-friendly.
+- Ability to reward liquidity providers with fees.

+Cons:
+- Requires constant liquidity maintenance in pools.
+- Risk of liquidity shortages during large imbalances.
+- More complex reserve management.

+ ---

-Liquidity Pool = скорость и удобство.
+Liquidity Pool = speed and convenience.
 ‭
-Блок-схеме моста Qubic ↔ Solana (Liquidity Pool):
+Qubic ↔ Solana (Liquidity Pool) bridge flowchart:
-Transfer Request, Sign & Submit Tx, Deposit Tokens — от пользователя до пула Qubic.
+Transfer Request, Sign & Submit Tx, Deposit Tokens — from the user to the Qubic pool.
-Swap Event, Release Tokens, Receive Tokens, Confirmation — поток через релейеров к Solana.
+Swap Event, Release Tokens, Receive Tokens, Confirmation — flow through relayers to Solana.
-Log Events, Tx Records, Pool Balance — параллельная запись и мониторинг.
+Log Events, Tx Records, Pool Balance — parallel recording and monitoring.

 ‭
 <img width="574" height="347" alt="Снимок экрана 2025-09-26 в 12 39 44" src="https://github.com/user-attachments/assets/24e6e309-6beb-47d3-aa5d-ba41af47cb04" />